Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Caching

-If you have many modules it's a good idea to cache this information (like the multiple module.json files for example).
+If you have many xemodules it's a good idea to cache this information (like the multiple xemodule.json files for example).

 Key: `cache`